Portfolio Management

 11 / 45

-11) Which of the following would be considered an unstructured financial data source?
+11) Which of the following is an example of an "insight" you might gain from financial data analysis?

 12 / 45